doytsujin/docker-azul-jdk-8/README.md

 but it is the only way I am aware of making docker-in-docker work.

 ## Example Usage (Ansible)
-If you need more control at deployment time you can define all the JVM settings at deployment time.
+If you need more control you can define all the JVM settings at deployment time.
 Here is an example of Ansible playbook that does just that.
 Look in the examples folder for a working sample.
-The idea is that a shell script is not needed to run the container.
+The idea is that **a shell script is not needed to run the container**.

 ```
 ---